 Professional development as an Instructor

-• Participation in a Community of Practice on applications of UDL; and
+• Participation in a Community of Practice on applications of UDL

 I also worked with education experts to collaboratively design cutting-edge pedagogy and tools such as new evaluation rubrics, collaborative classroom technologies and project-based teaching.
-One of the signature research projects on which I collaborated was to develop UDL as a teaching tool.
+One of the signature research projects I collaborated on was developing UDL as a teaching tool.
 My time teaching and learning at CEGEP helped me develop and strengthen my foundation as an educator.

-Since joining UBC, I have attended several workshops, conferences and programs to enhance my teaching and Scholarship of Teaching and Learning (SoTL).
+Since joining UBC, I have attended numerous workshops, conferences and programs to enhance my teaching and Scholarship of Teaching and Learning (SoTL).
 They include:

-• Mount Royal University’s Teaching and Learning Conference, 2021;
+• Teaching and Learning Conference, Mount Royal University, 2021.

 • International Association of Social Work with Groups Symposium, 2021.

-I have participated in several programs and groups for continuous professional development, including:
+I also participate in several programs and groups for continuous professional development, including:

-• ISoTL Scholar Member: In 2022 Winter, I joined the ISoTL as a Scholar member.
-“The ISoTL Membership program was established in 2021 to create a formal group of experts to strengthen SoTL at UBC.
-Members will work together with the ISoTL leadership team to strengthen the UBC community of SoTL practitioners, engage in independent and collaborative SoTL within and beyond the classroom, and support each other in scholarly dissemination” (ISoTL, UBC, Website).
-Members discuss SoTL and participate in organizing events (E.g. Celebrate SoTL) on a monthly basis;
+• ISoTL Scholar Member: In winter 2022, I joined the ISoTL as a Scholar member.
+According to the ISoTL UBC website, “The ISoTL Membership program was established in 2021 to create a formal group of experts to strengthen SoTL at UBC.
+Members will work together with the ISoTL leadership team to strengthen the UBC community of SoTL practitioners, engage in independent and collaborative SoTL within and beyond the classroom, and support each other in scholarly dissemination.”.
+Members discuss SoTL and participate in organizing events (e.g., Celebrate SoTL) on a monthly basis.

-• UBC Educational Leadership Network Mentoring Program: In the summer of 2021, I was offered the opportunity to be mentored by Sally Stewart, Associate Professor of Teaching at the UBC-O School of Health and Exercise Sciences.
-This mentorship has provided me with essential guidance in understanding my work as an Assistant Professor of Teaching, the tenure process, and navigating the different facets of academia.
+• UBC Educational Leadership Network Mentoring Program: In the summer of 2021, I joined the UBC EL mentorship program.
+This mentorship has given me essential guidance in understanding my work as an Assistant Professor of Teaching, the tenure process and navigating the different facets of academia.

 Engaging Students to Improve Course Design

-Throughout my teaching career, both prior to, and at UBC, students have been a key component of my foundation as an educator, as I believe I have as much to learn from them as they do from me.
-In class, I take the time to observe student interactions and learn who they are, which helped me to adapt my teaching strategies and styles to match their learning styles.
-I also seek feedback about courses and discuss the learning experience with them.
-Doing so creates stronger connections between students, the classroom experience and I. When students see how their voices can influence a course, it further motivates them to engage in the course and enhances their learning experience (Wickramasinghe & Timpson, 2006).
+Throughout my teaching career, both prior to and at UBC, students have been a key component of my foundation as an educator.
+I believe I have as much to learn from them as they do from me.
+In class, I take the time to learn who the students are and observe their interactions, which helps me to adapt my teaching strategies and styles to match their learning styles.
+I also seek feedback about the course and discuss the learning experience with them.
+Doing so creates stronger connections between students, the classroom experience and me.
+When students see how their voices can influence a course, it further motivates them to engage in the course and enhances their learning experience (Wickramasinghe and Timpson, 2006).

 Here are some examples of my strategies for engaging with students:

-• SOWK201: Students complete a survey (Qualtrics) before the first class to learn more about their experiences, motivations and learning styles;
+• SOWK201: Students complete a survey (Qualtrics) before the first class to tell me about their experiences, motivations and learning strategies.

-• SOWK440C/529A: At mid-term, I ask students to discuss the course, what is working, what is not working, and identify recommendations in my absence.
-Afterwards, I return to discuss their findings with them, and adapt the course with the agreed-upon recommendations;
+• SOWK440C/529A: At mid-term, I ask students to discuss the course, what is working and what is not working, and identify recommendations in my absence.
+Afterwards, I return to discuss their findings with them and adapt the course with the agreed-upon recommendations.
+This mid-term evaluation strategy is adapted from a practice employed at Université du Québec à Montréal.

-• SOWK335: We conducted focus groups on the primary pedagogy of the course (Community of Practice Pedagogy).
-This allowed students to share their experiences in-depth and gave me valuable information on how to continue improving the pedagogy;
+• SOWK335: We conducted focus groups on the course’s primary pedagogy (Community of Practice (CoP) Pedagogy).
+This allowed students to share their experiences in depth and gave me valuable information on how to continue improving the pedagogy.
+We also conducted a student survey on the implementation of UDL in the course syllabus, assignment descriptions and CoP guiding documents.

-• Student Experience of Instruction (SEI): I encourage students to participate in SEI surveys and share their experiences and their ideas to improve the course.
-Then I read their evaluations and ideas, identifying priorities to improve the course and integrating these the following year.
-At the beginning of the semester, I present to students the main changes I’ve made to the course inspired by ideas shared by students.
+• Student Experience of Instruction (SEI): I encourage students to participate in SEI surveys and share their experiences and ideas to improve the course.
+I read their evaluations and ideas, identify priorities to improve the course and integrate those improvements the following year.
+At the beginning of the semester, I present to students the main changes I made to the course inspired by ideas shared by previous students.
 By doing so, I demonstrate how engaging in SEI and sharing their ideas can contribute to meaningful change.

 Courses taught at UBC